-Try these with roasted or pan fried fish like salmon, halibut, tilapia or cod.
+Try these with pan fried, roasted or baked fish like salmon, halibut, tilapia or cod.
 Pair these with grilled shrimps, chicken breast or thighs, beef roasts, steaks or lamb chops.

 Serve as side to burger meals, or fried chicken, the possibilities are endless!

 - Roasted Parsnips